Sensei-911/NoFap/README.md

 # Nofap Streak Counter
 Basic streak counter with goal tracker for NoFap challengers.

+**This repository is here to encourage men who want to change their lives and let them know they are not alone.**
 ### What's NoFap
 NoFap is a website and community forum that serves as a support group for those who wish to give up pornography and masturbation.
 Its name comes from the slang term fap, referring to male masturbation. ([source](https://en.wikipedia.org/wiki/NoFap))